-Acupuncture Treatment in Oakville!
+Acupuncture Treatment for Shoulder Pain in Oakville!

 Chances are you’ve experienced shoulder pain at some point in your life.
 Our Oakville Acupuncture Team has seen and heard it all when it comes to shoulder and rotator cuff injuries in Oakville.
 Whether it was a sports injury, an overuse injury (we’re looking at you, mechanics, line workers, manual therapists), a lifting injury (helping friends move is the worst) or just a freak accident or slip-and-fall, shoulder pain can really interfere with our normal routine.
 Check out our acupuncturist and what goes into an acupuncture treatment.